ColinShaw/yet-another-face-tracker/README.md

-add new people to a library of detectable people by providing an interactive live video feed from which screenshots can be taken with known detections.
-These are saved to a folder by the specified name of the individual.
-Run this in this way:
+add new people to a library of detectable people by providing an interactive live video feed from which screenshots can be taken with known detections, and then take actions based on these, for example marking live video and controlling door locks.
+The detected faces are saved to a directory specified by the name of the individual.
+Run this:

 ```
 python capture.py Colin